I2095/SystemVerilog-Parameterized-FIFO-Design-and-Verification/README.md

 ---

-### Key Takeaways
+## Key Takeaway

-This project demonstrates the application of modern SystemVerilog design and verification techniques, including parameterized RTL development, randomized stimulus generation, automated result checking, and waveform-based debugging.
-The combination of a scoreboard-driven verification flow and randomized testing helps ensure robust validation of FIFO functionality under a wide range of operating conditions.
+This project demonstrates a **real-world verification flow used in ASIC/FPGA design**, including randomized testing, scoreboard-based checking, and self-checking simulation techniques commonly used in industry-grade verification environments.